synthparadox/EggLedger/README.md

 ## Contributing

-This repository is open to contribution.
+Unlike the original repository from mk2, this repository is open to contribution.
 If you have something you want to add, feel free to fork the repository and submit a pull request.

 ## Development notes

 If you are using the provided MAKEFILE, you will need to either build the project on linux, or use a WSL environment to build it on Windows.
 Due to optimizing the MAKEFILE for GitHub Actions, the build process is linux-focused to ensure the actions do not fail.
 Beyond that, `make dist` will generate zips and an exe for you to test with.

-Q: Why is the entire fucking `lorca` library forked and stored locally?
-A: [This is why](https://github.com/zserge/lorca/issues/167) - I may develop an alternative to keeping this locally, eventually.